Christophe28/workshop/README.md

 Workshop dedicated to SEO during the BeCode bootcamp

+## How the workshop will be conducted:

 During the workshop, we make the candidates discover what SEO is and understand how it works.

-The public is placed in groups of 2 to find out what are the errors of the site they are proposed
+The public is placed in groups of 2 to find out what are the errors of the site they are proposed.

 Their challenge will be to redo the site with the good practices of SEO